Chandelas of Jejakabhukti

-The Chandelas of Jejakabhukti was an Indian dynasty in Central India.
-The Chandelas ruled much of the Bundelkhand region (then called Jejakabhukti) between the 9th and the 13th centuries.
+The Chandelas of Jejakabhukti, (IAST: Chandel), also known as The Chandel dynasty of Jejakabhukti was a powerful Indian dynasty, claiming direct descent from the legendary Chandravanshi House of the Kshatriya class.
+The Chandelas ruled from Jejakabhukti between the 9th and the 13th centuries.
 They belonged to the Chandel clan of the Rajputs.
+Their early capital was located at Khajuraho and Maniyagarh, which was later shifted to Kalanjara (present-day Banda, Uttar Pradesh), while Khajurahaka remained the cultural capital (present-day Khajuraho, Madhya Pradesh).

 The Chandelas initially ruled as feudatories of the Gurjara-Pratiharas of Kanyakubja (Kannauj).
 The 10th century Chandela ruler Yashovarman became practically independent, although he continued to acknowledge the Pratihara suzerainty.
 By the time of his successor Dhanga, the Chandelas had become a sovereign power.
 Their power rose and declined as they fought battles with the neighbouring dynasties, especially the Paramaras of Malwa and the Kalachuris of Tripuri.
 From the 11th century onwards, the Chandelas faced raids by the northern Muslim dynasties, including the Ghaznavids and the Ghurids.
 The Chandela power effectively ended around the beginning of the 13th century, following Chahamana and Ghurid invasions.

 The Chandelas are well known for their art and architecture, most notably for the temples at their original capital Khajuraho.
 They also commissioned a number of temples, water bodies, palaces and forts at other places, including their strongholds of Ajaigarh, Kalinjar and their later capital Mahoba.